thesawolf/android_kernel_rockchip_rk3188/README.md

 - Added prelim CPU o/c up to 1920 MHz with initial GPU o/c (needs tweaking)
 - Added Zen I/O scheduler
 - Added exFAT filesystem support
+- Disabled exFAT and YAFFS2 to debug some code, still in source, just not enabled in config.
+Enabling will cause some errors, atm.
+- Extended build script to move kernel/modules into device directories